CapChrisCap/roboy-error-detection/docs/3-define-ros-topic-for-error-messages.md

 > * motorId id of the motor, which should be observed
 > * logLevel message level of the published message, log levels are defined in

+### Limitations

+The package was not yet tested and compiled and is not production ready.